-- 1. Remove the rubber bands securing the remote halves together, and remove the back cover. - Plug each battery into a terminal cradle observing proper polarity.
+- 1. Remove the rubber bands securing the remote halves together, and remove the back cover. - 2.
+Plug each battery into a terminal cradle observing proper polarity.
 (If the batteries are improperly installed, the unit will not be damaged, but it will fail to operate.)
 The cradle is embossed with polarity markings for each terminal (Figure 13).

-- 1. Rubber seal

-- 2. Steel gasket

 - 3. Handheld remote

+- Rubber seal

+Steel gasket

+- 4. 4 AA batteries